CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

 #### Bottlenecks Identified:
 * Global Memory Access: Naive implementations suffer from excessive global memory reads/writes, leading to slower performance.
 * Occupancy: The work-efficient algorithm shows reduced efficiency at deeper recursion levels due to reduced thread workload, limiting GPU occupancy.

+#### Optimizations Explored:
+* Adjusted block size to optimize shared memory usage and improve the occupancy of each streaming multiprocessor.
+* Adjusted kernels to only include shifting operators instead of multiplication and division.
+*